 Iowa as well as the non-profits and charities that administer the federal resources offer housing programs and in general work to prevent homelessness.
 They would rather ensure people are able to remain living in their current home rather than have to shelter or rehouse individuals.
 So that is the objective of these and other programs.

 While short term, emergency financial aid may be issued to pay a portion of back rent, it is limited.
-Most of the non-profits will therefore offer other support to those with an eviction notice, and this can include some or allow of the following.
+Most of the non-profits will therefore offer other support to those with an eviction notice or offer credit repair services.
+The help can include some or allow of the following.

 Individuals or families that are currently homeless may receive help as well.
 Federal government funds that are issued as part of ESG - Emergency solution grants or the continuum of care provide shelter, transitional, and low income housing to homeless families in Iowa.
 Another use of the funds is on paying security deposits on a new apartment or residence in Iowa.
 Some of the sites are even focused on meeting the needs of veterans or other groups, such as the disabled.